IBM/network-config-analyzer/docs/IstioSupport.md

 |condition| source.ip, source.namespace, source.principal, destination.port|

-For Istio Ingress Traffic Management (see [Istio Traffic Management spec](https://istio.io/latest/docs/concepts/traffic-management/)), VirtualServices and Gateways are supported.
+For Istio Ingress Traffic Management (see [Istio Traffic Management spec](https://istio.io/latest/docs/concepts/traffic-management/)), VirtualServices, Gateways and Sidecars are supported.

 In the VirtualService, the following is supported: